audioxide/data/data/posts/20180201-reviews-ty-segall-freedoms-goblin.md

   dull, as it flicks from freeform jazz to sizzling garage-rock without any hesitancy.
 It’s captivating and close to being fantastic.
 week: 130
+blurb: To an extent Freedom’s Goblin is a victim of its own ambition and of Segall’s protean talent.
+A laudable amount of ground is covered, but the album’s identity fails to click into place as a whole.
 ---
 author: ANDRÉ
 review: >-